Quietly and firmly on setting boundaries by Danyah Miller

 2. Gentleness: We spoke about parenting being a balance between holding a child close and letting them go with the wisdom being able to judge when to do which of the two!

 She asked us to trust our child’s steps and development.
 She said that sometimes parents fear that the child can’t let go, (eg: of a dummy, blanket, special toy).
-If we give this message to our child, either overtly or subliminally, we slow down their natural development, instead she encouraged us to be giving the message ‘you can do it, its OK to grow, trust this process’.
+If we give this message to our child, either overtly or subliminally, we slow down their natural development, instead she encouraged us to be giving the message ‘you can do it, it’s OK to grow, trust this process’.

 As Lourdes spoke it dawned on me that many of us, definitely me, have lost our gentleness with young children and want to reason with them too much, before this part of their brain has developed.
 I recognised myself in Lourdes’ description of a mother rushing; within the home to get ‘things done’, multi-tasking, to and from work, busy in my endeavour to make things ‘perfect’.
 In this state, Lourdes said quietly, we lose touch with love, hope and protection.